torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 Bilinearity is the property that a function is linear in each of its two arguments *separately*.

-That is, a functions $f$ is linear if
+That is, a functions $f$ is bilinear if

 $$f(a * u + v, w) = a * f(u, w) + f(v, w)$$